 - Better low-light sensitivity: Requires less light for good images (1.6 stops ISO advantage).

-- More flexible LCD: Has full-flex screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - More modern: Is somewhat more recent (announced 9 months after the K-3 II).

-Reasons to prefer the Pentax K-3 II:
+Arguments in favor of the Pentax K-3 II:

 - Faster burst: Shoots at higher frequency (8.3 vs 4.4 flaps/sec) to capture the decisive moment.